 Christians, saints or otherwise, are to watch for the signs of the end to avoid the mark of the beast (ref.
 Revelation 14:9-11).
 This is necessary for salvation.

-Jewish saints, otherwise known as “the elect” (ref.
-Matthew 24:22) of Israel, are to watch for the signs of the end in order to evade and “escape” (ref.
+The elect among the Jews, otherwise known as the flesh to be saved (ref.
+Matthew 24:22), are to watch for the signs of the end in order to evade and “escape” (ref.
 Luke 21:36) the enemy, to “endure unto the end” (ref.
 Mark 13:13), and consequently be “saved”.

 For the Son of man is as a man taking a far journey, who left his house, and gave authority to his servants, and to every man his work, and commanded the porter to watch.
 Watch ye therefore: for ye know not when the master of the house cometh, at even, or at midnight, or at the cockcrowing, or in the morning: Lest coming suddenly he find you sleeping.
 And what I say unto you I say unto all, Watch.Mark 13:34-37